 A total of around 40 lakh masks were manufactured and distributed.
 The masks were of high quality and met international standards regarding the protection they provided.
-Given Bosch's expertise in manufacturing, the project can be replicable and scalable, contingent on the intent to carry on mask manufacturing.
-The rapid response to the severe crisis may serve as a role model for other organizations.
+Given Bosch's expertise

 5.1 Overall impact assessment of COVID-19 masks program